 Pies and autumn go together like peanut butter and jelly, which makes this idea one of the sweetest fall fundraising ideas out there.

-Capitalize on our seasonal obsession with pumpkins, apples, and spices available with a pie baking contest.
-Participants pay a fee to be entered into the contest.
+Capitalize on our seasonal obsession with pumpkins, apples, and spices with a pie bake-off and have your bakers pay a registration fee to be entered into the contest.
+To raise more money, invite and charge your supporters a small entrance fee to come sample all the delicious bakes.
 Throw in a handful of local celebrity judges and you’ve got a great competition on your hands!
-As a bonus, you can sell those extra pies for a donation.
+As a bonus, you can auction off or sell those extra pies for added revenue!

 One thing’s guaranteed during the fall: leaves.
 They’re everywhere!